jaircastruita/getting-cleaning-data-week-4-project/README.md

 tidyData: Final product of the project.
 An independent tidy data set with the average of each variable for each activity and each subject.

+Codebook:

+trainingData: Create the final training set by merging yTrain, subjectTrain, and xTrain

+testData: final test set by merging the xTest, yTest and subjectTest data

+colNames:  a vector for the column names from the finalData, which is used to select the desired mean() & stddev() columns

+logicalVector: logicalVector that contains TRUE values for the ID, mean() & stddev() columns and FALSE for others

+finalData: Subset finalData table based on the logicalVector to keep only desired columns containing training and test data

+finalDataNoActivityType: new table without the activityType column

+tidyData : table to include just the mean of each variable for each activity and each subject